GoogleCloudPlatform/cluster-toolkit/README.md

 ### Contributing

-Please refer to the [contributing file](CONTRIBUTING.md) in our github repo, or to
+Please refer to the [contributing file](CONTRIBUTING.md) in our GitHub repository, or to
 [Google’s Open Source documentation](https://opensource.google/docs/releasing/template/CONTRIBUTING/#).